 Ambrosia Crum (Ngāpuhi) through raranga worked with commercial rope waste from the ports in Tāmaki Makaurau.

 Some of our other past projects include:

-Our delightful encounter with Prince Charles, who told us "You're right, nothing should ever go to waste!"
+He told us "You're right, nothing should ever go to waste!"